Lyse Doucet: Awards and recognition

 In 2017, her team won the Luchetta Prize, awarded for work which raises the awareness of the plight of children in war, for its story on a Syrian teenager in the Syrian city of Homs.

 In 2018, she was awarded "The Trailblazer Award" from Georgetown University's Institute for Women, Peace and Security.
 She also received the #ChangeTheCulture award from Their World, a global children's charity based in London UK.

 Doucet has an honorary doctorate in Civil Law from the University of King's College in Halifax, Nova Scotia; an honorary Doctor of Letters degree from the University of New Brunswick (2006); an honorary Doctor of Laws degree from University College at the University of Toronto (2009); an honorary doctorate in journalism from Université de Moncton; and an honorary doctorate from Queen's University in Kingston.

 In Britain, Doucet has received honorary doctorates from the University of York (2011), the University of St Andrews (2014), Liverpool Hope University Doctor of Humane Letters Honoris causa (cf. Liverpool Hope University Honorary Degree List on Website)(2015), York St John University (2015), the University of Bedfordshire (2017), the University of Sussex (2018), Queen's University Belfast (2019), Cranfield University (2019), the University of Exeter (2022) and the University of Oxford (2023).

 She was appointed an Officer of the Order of the British Empire (OBE) in the 2014 Birthday Honours for services to British broadcast journalism.
 She was appointed as a member of the Order of Canada in December 2018.
 She was nominated for another Peabody Award in 2021, for her work as a writer and reporter on Afghanistan: Documenting A Crucial Year.

 In March 2023, Doucet was awarded the Mungo Park Medal by the Royal Scottish Geographical Society at a ceremony in Perth, Scotland.

 In January 2024, she was awarded an honorary degree from Keele University, for her "distinguished and extensive achievements in journalism."

+In 2026 she won the Kobo Emerging Writer Prize for nonfiction, for her book A People's History of Afghanistan.